 Defend free speech and battle nonsensical diversity programs.
 But rally for everything else too.
-Because inconsistency is what makes us look racist, sexist, and generally uncompassionate.
+Because inconsistency is what forces conservatives to look racist, sexist, and generally insane.
 Principled conservatism means nothing without principles.
 Principles mean nothing without consistency.

 You know why even smart, non-racist people don’t support removing Confederate statues?
 Because it starts off “civil” but then very quickly things like this happen, where a group of people gets into a massive crowd and destroys a statue just because they feel like it.
 Even when the law says that the historic statues are… Read more »